elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

   - Generally, an increase in capital stock also increases MPN
 - Aggregate Labour Demand
   - demand for labour of all firms in the economy
+- Labour hoarding
+  - During a recession, hiring and firing costs are too much to otherwise layoff

 ### Supply of Labour